Safety Issues

 Savannahs should never be allowed outdoors unsupervised or unleashed.
 Secure outdoor wire enclosures complete with tops or screened porches are preferred, as they will jump, climb, or otherwise escape from most open-topped fences.

 Savannahs are great with other cats or dogs.
-In fact, because savannahs are so social and playful, you may need to have another cat or dog as a companion for your savannah, so they don’t get too lonely when you can’t be with them and to absorb some of that playful energy.
-Some savannahs simply do not make good solitary pets for this reason, and need a companion or they get depressed, and/or may act out in a negative way.
-However, like most cats, savannahs are instinctive predators of rodents, birds, fish or other small animals.
+In fact, because savannahs are so social and playful, you may need to have another cat or dog as a companion for your savannah, so they don’t get too lonely when you can’t be with them and absorb some of that playful energy.
+Some savannahs simply do not make good solitary pets for this reason and need a companion or they get depressed, and/or may act out in a negative way.
+However, like most cats, savannahs are instinctive predators of rodents, birds, fish, or other small animals.
 Some savannahs can be raised to get along with these small animals, however many will instinctively attack and kill them.